DavidAnson/markdownlint/doc/Rules.md

 * List item
 ```

-Rationale: Starting lists at the beginning of the line means that nested list
-items can all be indented by the same amount when an editor's indent function
-or the tab key is used to indent.
-Starting a list 1 space in means that the
-indent of the first nested list is less than the indent of the second level (3
-characters if you use 4 space tabs, or 1 character if you use 2 space tabs).

 Note: This rule is triggered for the following scenario because the unordered
 sublist is not recognized as such by the parser.
 Not being nested 3 characters
 as required by the outer ordered list, it creates a top-level unordered list